Family Pension to Unmarried Daughter in India

 • Divorced Parent

-If the deceased parent of an unmarried daughter had filed for divorce from a spouse whose proceedings may have concluded after death, in such case she is entitled to family pension.
+If the deceased parent of an unmarried daughter had filed for divorce from a spouse whose proceedings may have concluded after death, in such case she is entitled to a family pension.
 However, it will commence from the date of divorce granted.

 Payment of Family Pension